 “Configuration Control” or “configuration conformance” for the purposes of this Agreement refers to the responsibility to ensure that no changes, are made to any portion of the Light Rail system without the express written approval of Sound Transit through a formalized process of approval.

 “Configuration Management” is the process described in Section 9.0, Configuration Management, for monitoring and documenting the physical and operational characteristics of Link and ensuring that modifications are not undertaken without due consideration to the impact on overall system design, system operation, and capital and operational costs.
 It also includes documentation of any changes.

+“Control Systems” means all hardware, cabling, ancillary supporting devices, controllers, converters, servers, field equipment and network devices that provide or support remote or local control of electronic devices including data gathering and communication functions.

 “CPI” means the U.S. Department of Labor, (Bureau of Labor Statistics) Consumer Price Index for All Urban Consumers (CPI-U) for the Seattle-Tacoma-Bellevue area for All Urban Consumers (with a base period of 1982-84=100) published by the United States Department of Labor's Bureau of Labor Statistics (the “Bureau”), and starting from 2019, without reference to seasonal adjustments.
 If the percentage difference in the CPI is calculated to be zero or negative when annual CPI data from the nearest year is used, then the percentage change shall be zero.
 If the Bureau adopts a different base period for the CPI, then the Parties shall use that base period.
 If the CPI is discontinued or replaced during the Term, then the Parties shall jointly identify in writing another governmental cost-of-living index or computation to replace the CPI, and that index shall be used to obtain substantially the same result as would be obtained if the CPI had not been discontinued or replaced.